Angus Haywood currently lives beside the water of Chichester Harbour nature reserve, Hampshire, on the southern English coast.

-Influences have been the work of Fay Godwin, Michael Kenna, Bill Brandt, Cartier-Bresson, and many other contemporary photographers.
-Man Ray, Capa, Brassai, Vivian Maier, Kertesz, Ansel Adams, Doisneau, Edward and Brett Weston, Sebastiao Salgado, are all hold an interest.
+Influences and respect over the years have been for the work of Fay Godwin, Michael Kenna, Bill Brandt, Cartier-Bresson, and now many other contemporary photographers.
+Man Ray, Capa, Brassai, Vivian Maier, Kertesz, Ansel Adams, Doisneau, Edward and Brett Weston, Sebastiao Salgado, all hold an ongoing interest.

-He has been an airline pilot flying in Britain and Europe, returning to the UK after last finishing eight years in Saudi Arabia, operating throughout the Middle-East and into Africa.
+In his time, he has been an airline pilot flying in Britain and Europe, returning to the UK after last finishing eight years in Saudi Arabia in 2016, operating throughout the Middle-East and into Egypt and Sudan.

 He continues with further photographic and artwork projects of interest, or with any requests, developing films and printing himself, travelling around Britain, Europe, and further.
 In 2017, a six-lensed camera for 3D photographs and videos is now a new interest for experimentation, to run with the main fine-art Hasselblad black and white film photography.